Powder measure

-A powder measure is a device for dispensing consistent amounts of smokeless powder as charges for handloading cartridges used as small arms ammunition.
+A powder measure is a device for dispensing consistent amounts of smokeless powder or black powder as charges for handloading cartridges used as small arms ammunition.

 Propellant evolution

 Firearms using gunpowder could be loaded using a small scoop or charge cup to determine the correct amount for each shot.
 Some early smokeless propellants called bulk propellants were designed for a similar volume and reaction rate as gunpowder, but most modern smokeless powders have improved efficiency offering more energy from smaller charges.
 This improved efficiency allows smaller cartridges for increased ammunition capacity.
 Modern smokeless propellants come in a wide variety of shapes, density, reaction rates, and energy to weight relationships.
 Similar volumes of different smokeless propellants may produce dangerously different pressures in the same cartridge.

 Dispenser design

 Adjustable powder measures became available in the 1880s.
 One of the earliest was designed by John M. Barlow for the Ideal Manufacturing Company of Connecticut.
 These powder measures typically use gravity feed from a hopper of powder above an adjustable cavity in a rotating cylinder.
 A lever rotates the cylinder so the cavity moves between an upward position where powder can drain from the hopper into the cavity, and a lower position where the powder can drain from the cavity into an empty cartridge case.

+A newer type from the above rotor type uses a sliding "charge bar" that can have either changeable powder bushings or a method of adjusting the size of the powder cavity.